Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 When~$\phi_\alpha$ is a diffeomorphism from some subset $\Omega'\subset\Omega\times\R$ to the image~$\phi_\alpha(\Omega')$, it gives rise to a natural local vector field~$G$ on~$M$ by pushing forward the constant vector field $(0,1)\in\R^{n-1}\times\R$ on~$\Omega'$.
 The integral curves of~$G$ are the geodesics along which~$\phi$ is defined and which come orthogonally to~$\Sigma$.

-The next theorem states that the sphere data determines when~$\phi_\alpha$ gives valid local coordinates (we call these the surface normal coordinates) and determines some properties of the metric in these coordinates.
+The next theorem states that the sphere data determines when~$\phi_\alpha$ gives valid local coordinates (which we call the surface normal coordinates).
+Furthermore, when we have valid coordinates, the data also determines some properties of the metric in these coordinates.

 \begin{theorem} Let $(M_i,F_i)$ for $i=1,2$ be two Finsler geodesically complete manifolds without boundary and $U_i\subset M_i$ open subsets.
 Suppose there is an isometry $\psi\colon U_1\to U_2$ so that up to identification by~$\psi$ the two manifolds have the same sphere data: $SD(U_1,M_1,F_1)=\psi^*SD(U_2,M_2,F_2)$.